-- Cats are most comfortable with the familiar, and need time to adjust to the unfamiliar.
-So, if her carrier is not an object in her regular environment, your cat does not have time to become familiar with it.
+Cats are most comfortable with the familiar and need time to adjust to the unfamiliar.
+If the carrier is not an object in your cat’s regular environment, they will not be familiar with it.
+Respect your cat’s need for time to become familiar with new situations, people, and places.

-- Place familiar soft bedding inside the carrier.
+- Make the carrier a regular part of your home by keeping it out in a room where your cat spends a lot of time.
+Include familiar, soft bedding inside the carrier.
 Bedding or clothing with your scent can make your cat feel more secure.

 - It may take days or weeks before your cat starts to trust the carrier.
 Remain calm, patient, and reward desired behaviors.

-Getting an Unwilling Cat into the Carrier
+Getting a Cat into the Carrier

 - Start by putting the carrier in a small room with few hiding places.

 - Bring your cat into the room and close the door.
 Move slowly and calmly.

 - Do not chase your cat to get her into the carrier as this will make her more scared

 - Encourage your cat with treats or toys to walk into the carrier.